wallarm/product-documentation/include/kubernetes-sidecar-container/values-wallarm-description.md

   # "monitoring" to process but not block requests
   # "block" to process all requests and block the malicious ones
   mode: "block"
   # Amount of memory in GB for request analytics data,
   # recommended value is 75% of the total server memory
   tarantool_memory_gb: 2
+  # Set to "true" to enable the WAF IP Blocking functionality
+  enable_ip_blocking: "false"
 ```